 NEBRASKA POWER REVIEW BOARD

-The Board first considered the draft minutes from its May 11, 2020, meeting.
-The staff did not have any recommended changes and no one had contacted the staff to request any.
-Mr. Grennan moved to approve the minutes for the May 11, 2020 meeting.
+The Board first considered the draft minutes from its January 27, 2023, public meeting.
+The minutes had been sent electronically to the Board members.
+The staff did not have any recommended changes, and no one had contacted them with any requested changes.
+Vice Chairman Hutchison moved to approve the draft minutes.
 Mr. Moen seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Hilyard – yes, and Mr. Moen – yes.
-The motion carried 5 – 0.
+Ms. Gottschalk noted that she had not yet been seated as a Board member on January 27, so she would abstain.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Ms. Gottschalk – abstain, Mr. Moen – yes and Ms. Peck – yes.
+The motion carried 4-0 with one abstaining.

 Vice Chairman Hutchison moved to adjourn the meeting.
-Mr. Grennan seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Mr. Grennan – yes, Ms. Hilyard – yes, and Mr. Moen – yes.
+Mr. Moen seconded the motion.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Ms. Gottschalk – yes, Mr. Moen – yes and Ms. Peck – yes.
 The motion carried 5–0.
-The meeting was adjourned at 10:56 a.m.
+The meeting was adjourned at 9:50 p.m.

 Timothy J. Texel